Interviewed March 2011

 The woman logically fainted and they took her away.
 I insist, there was a tremendous contempt towards human life.
 That’s all part of a system that begins with the dehumanization of your adversaries.
 Your adversaries aren’t humans, they’re worms, like they say in Cuban political slang, the adversary is a worm, and a worm can be crushed with minimal difficulty, so starting off from that obscene language a brutal repression begins with no kind of moral consequence to the person that carries out that repression, because he’s killing a worm, someone whose life isn’t worth anything.

-The Cuban government denies or severely constrains the rights to freedom of expression, peaceful assembly, association, movement, and religion.
-The government and the Communist Party control all news media, and the government routinely harasses and detains its critics, particularly those who advocate democracy and respect for human rights.
-Government action against dissidents often takes the form of “spontaneous” attacks by regime-organized mobs.
-Prison conditions are harsh and often life threatening, and the courts operate as instruments of the Communist Party rather than conducting fair trials.
+The Cuban government does not respect the rights to freedom of expression, peaceful assembly, association, movement, and religion.
+The government and the Communist Party control all news media, and the government routinely harasses and detains its critics, particularly those who advocate democracy and respect of human rights.
+Frequent government actions against dissidents often take the form of attacks by regime-organized mobs.
+Prison conditions are harsh and often life-threatening, and the courts operate as instruments of the Communist Party rather than conducting fair trials.

 Cuba relaxed its travel laws in 2013, allowing some prominent dissidents to leave and return to the country.
 It continues to experiment with modest economic reforms but remains committed to communist economic orthodoxy.

 In Freedom House’s Freedom in the World report, Cuba was designated as “not free” and is grouped near the bottom of the world’s nations, with severely restricted civil rights and political liberties.